aatxe/srcerror/README.md

 SrcError
 ===========

 A simple RPG where hacking is magic.
+n.b.
+This was never finished, and likely never will be finished.
+It was replaced by a hacked-together Python demo.

 Justification
 =============